FiditeNemini/artcraft/docs/README.md

     {
       // The primary token identifier for the model.
       // This is what you use to reference and utilize the model.
+      // These values cannot be edited and will never change.
       "model_token": "TM:pgdraamqpbke",

       // The type of synthesizer (options: tacotron2, glowtts, etc.)